uutzinger/gearVRC/README.md

   00                                               .
 ```

-This state can be created with bluetoothctl but try:
+This state can be created with bluetoothctl.
+Try:
 - power on
 - pairable on
 - scan on